CanarysAutomations/report-builder/README.md

 ## Current Challenges

-- When we need to check GitHub for organizational level data, the information is presented in this way
+- The data is presented in this way when we need to search GitHub for organisational level information

   ![img](./images/github-search-window.PNG)

 - To study and sort this data, requires a manual process to go through every page in GitHub
-- Very few tools are present to export the data in an excel file to review graphql reports online.
+- Very few tools are present to export the data in an excel file to review graphql reports online

 ### Advantages